22 November 2025 · SEO & Findability

 5.3.1.
 Experience in action: why authenticity makes the difference

 Experience is the only E-E-A-T signal that AI cannot simulate.
 An LLM can mimic expertise through training data, but it cannot tell the story of “the time something went wrong and how we fixed it.”
-Here’s how that difference plays out in practice:
+Three constructed but recognisable examples of how that difference plays out in practice:

 In technical B2B:

 A page on cloud migration written by an architect with 40+ projects under their belt — including concrete obstacles (“On day 3, the legacy database turned out to be incompatible with the new API structure — here’s how we resolved it”) — consistently outranks generic “best practices” content from a content agency.
 The page includes anonymised screenshots of whiteboard sessions, a checklist of common mistakes from real projects, and the author is listed with their LinkedIn profile and certifications.
-Result: within 8 weeks, from position 12 to position 3, and cited in Google’s AI snapshot.
+The pattern this example illustrates: this type of page structurally gains ground on generic content — in rankings and in AI citations.

 In healthcare: